rickhowe/sample/README.md

 ![diffindicator](images/diffindicator.png)
 </details>

-#### Diff syntax highlighting on plugins
+#### Diff unit highlighting on plugins

-When the `syntax` option is set to "diff", vim original diff syntax files are loaded and the diff items are highlighted.
-However, to show `git diff` output and to preview a diff hunk, some popular git-related plugins use a plugin specific highlighting such as matchadd, text property, and extended mark functions in normal, preview, and popup/floating windows.
-This syntax plugin provides an option to apply the diff syntax highlighting and show actual differences, based on the `ApplyDiffSyntax` global variable, on the following
+In some popular git-related plugins, to show `git diff` output and to preview a diff hunk in normal, preview, and popup/floating windows, another highlighting mechanism such as text property or extended mark is used instead of diff syntax.
+This plugin applies the diff unit highlighting and show actual differences on them, based on the `DiffUnitSyntax` buffer-local or global variable, on the following plugins (you are welcome to introduce more plugins to cover!):

-plugins:
+In normal window:
 <details>
 <summary>vim-fugitive</summary>